Loss Of Sight

 Injuries That May Result In Loss of Eyesight

 The body has many instincts to protect its eyes – closing them automatically when something comes near, shielding them physically when danger is sensed, watering when a foreign particle gets past the eyebrows and eyelashes, etc. In severe accidents, however, the body’s defense mechanisms just may not be enough to save your eyes.
 There are also many medical conditions that may result in the loss of eyesight.
 Some of these severe accidents or medical conditions may include:

 - Work accidents – Especially when working with grinding metals or welding.
 Working with harsh chemicals such as acids that may accidentally get in the eye.

-- Slip and falls – Injuries to the back of the head may result in impaired or lost vision, as the section of the brain responsible for processing and understanding sight is at the back of the brain.
+- Slip-and-falls – Injuries to the back of the head may result in impaired or lost vision, as the section of the brain responsible for processing and understanding sight is at the back of the brain.

 - Medications or medical malpractice – Improper medications or defective drugs can have very serious effects on eyesight, especially if they specifically target eye problems.
 Medical malpractice such as an eye or brain surgery gone wrong may also lead an individual to lose their vision.

-If you or a loved one was in a catastrophic injury and suffered loss sight because of it, you must contact a Sacramento CA injury lawyer immediately for legal representation.
+If you or a loved one was in a catastrophic injury and suffered loss sight because of it, you must contact a Sacramento injury lawyer immediately for legal representation.

-Types of Eyesight Damage
+Types Of Eyesight Damage